 Those 2 reasons are good enough to consider SAS, if you are just starting in this industry.
 You can find more details on how SAS stacks up against other tools here.

-A small video to prep you up on what lies ahead: About SAS
+A small video to prep you up on what lies ahead:

 Download University edition by creating a SAS profile.
 You will also need to download VMWare or Oracle Virtual box.
 Here are the links:

 Go through Base SAS training on sas.com .
 This is a free training and would teach you basics of SAS language in 24 hours.

 Assignment / Quiz: Solve the quiz at the end of each section in the course.

 Now that you know base SAS to some extent, you should now look at other way of accessing data in SAS – PROC SQL.
 Read this article to understand how PROC SQL helps: Comparison between Proc SQL and Data Step

 If you already know SQL, you would be thanking SAS for creating PROC SQL.
 Even if you don’t know SQL, you might find it easier to perform day to day data manging jobs on SAS.
 You can look at this SUGI paper: Introduction to PROC SQL If you need more detailed tutorial, you can look at this tutorial – Introduction to PROC SQL

 Let’s start our statistical learning now.
 It is right time to undergo the course on statistics from Analytics Vidhya.
 This course would make use of Python to teach you all the basics of descriptive statistics.
 If you already know them, you can skip this step.

 Assignment: The assignments after each chapter in the course should be done on SAS.
 Your knowledge from the course on Base SAS should be sufficient to complete them.
 If you need specific help, use SAS documentation.

 The above mentioned course also covers inferential stats in Python, including topics like hypothesis testing, t-test and many others.
 If you already know them, you can skip this step.